“bursting with vitality...electric intensity…a startling interplay of power and delicacy” (Kirkcaldy Music Society)

 The 2022 Suggia Gift recipient, a Dewar Arts Award winner and former Mozart Gesellschaft Dortmund scholarship holder, Scottish cellist Hugh Mackay is establishing himself as an independently-minded young artist drawing inspiration from across musical eras and a broad range of artistic collaborations.
 His vibrant musical life denotes an eclectic range of performing styles and repertoire, from the inception of the cello to the present day, leading him to top venues such as the Wigmore Hall, the Dortmund Konzerthaus and the Palace of Versailles.

 This season saw Hugh return to Scotland for his debut recital tour with close collaborator pianist Junyan Chen, showcasing more traditional works with contemporary sonatas by Sally Beamish and Turkish pianist and composer Fazil Say, with whom the duo conferred on a recent recording of his sonata ‘Four Cities’.
-Hugh will curate a concert inspired by Rilke’s poem ‘Liebeslied’ at the Royal Academy of Music (RAM) in May 2024, featuring music for cello, piano and string trio by Harrison Birtwistle, Cassandra Miller, Thomas Demenga and Arnold Schoenberg.
-That month he will also explore Beethoven’s Piano Trio in C minor Op.
+Hugh curated a concert inspired by Rilke’s poem ‘Liebeslied’ at the Royal Academy of Music (RAM) in May 2024, featuring music for cello, piano and string trio by Harrison Birtwistle, Henry Purcell, Thomas Demenga and Arnold Schoenberg.
+That month he explored Beethoven’s Piano Trio in C minor Op.
 1 No. 3 in concert on historical instruments alongside violinist Charlotte Spruit and pianist Xiaowen Shang.
-Met with much acclaim, Hugh made his recital debut at the Bridgewater Hall with Junyan Chen earlier this season.
+Met with much acclaim, Hugh made his recital debut at the Bridgewater Hall with Junyan Chen in October 2023.

 An avid chamber musician, Hugh performed at the 2023 Schiermonnikoog Festival, where he won an Audience Prize and returned for the Autumn edition to give further concerts.
 He has appeared at the Perth Festival of the Arts as Cross Trust Artist of the Year and other festivals such as the West Wycombe Chamber Music Festival with artistic director Lawrence Power, the NUME Festival with festival director Vlad Stanculeasa, and ‘Mendelssohn on Mull’ alongside the Doric String Quartet and fellow emerging artists.
 Other notable collaborators include violinist Charlotte Spruit and violist Edgar Francis, with whom he performs regularly as a string trio and as a piano quartet with Junyan Chen.